 The Advanced Medical Imaging Technology program wishes to combine the needs of students, healthcare providers, the public and the University to cultivate a program for preparing competent, credentialed diagnostic medical imaging professionals.
 To bring the vision of this program to the greatest number of individuals, multiple points of entry, multiple means of departure, pathways for continuing one’s education, and pathways for meeting changing educational requirements of the profession need be established.

 Nuclear medicine technology is a branch of medicine that deals with the use of radioactive substances in research, diagnosis, and treatment.

-It is the goal of our program to produce competent, multi-skilled, imaging technologists.
-When you graduate from our program you will have obtained the level of didactic and clinical training necessary to meet eligibility requirements for national board examinations.
-While passage of these examinations are up to you and therefore cannot be guaranteed by our program, it is our goal to supply you with the necessary level of training and experience to adequately prepare for these examinations.
+While passage of these examinations are up to the individual and therefore cannot be guaranteed by the program, it is the program’s goal to supply each graduate with the necessary level of training and experience to adequately prepare for these examinations.

 Advanced Medical Imaging Technology program graduates are employed in hospitals, medical centers, outpatient clinics, and research facilities.
 Advancement in this field may involve promotion to supervisory and administrative positions, equipment and pharmaceutical sales, product support, and teaching.

 Click on the following links for information regarding career paths.

 Gainful Employment Program Disclosure Please click on the following link for Gainful Employment disclosure information: Gainful Employment Program Disclosure.

 The Advanced Medical Imaging Technology program has established clinical affiliation agreements throughout the Cincinnati Region.